frederickszk/RL_final/README.md

 # Utils

-Check the action list (may be useful for testing the game)
+- Check the action list (may be useful for testing the game)

 ```python
 env.unwrapped.get_action_meanings()
 ```

+- Resolve the package import error in the same folder (Pycharm)

+> Right click the folder -> Mark Directory as -> Source Root

 # Reference
 - [Gsurma's repo](https://github.com/gsurma/atari)